BenjaminStahr/lights_puzzle_solver_akari/README.md

 Our evaluation underscored that heuristics were essential not only for improving search efficiency but also for making it possible to find solutions within a reasonable time frame.
 Without heuristics, the search space for a 28x28 grid would be too vast to find a solution even within hours.

 - **Most Excluded, Free First**: This heuristic was consistently the most effective overall.
 By prioritizing cells with restricted placement options, it focused the search on high-potential moves while minimizing backtracking.
-This approach was particularly valuable for larger puzzles, where reducing unnecessary exploration was critical.

 - **Most Walls**: Ideal for puzzles with complex wall structures, this heuristic focused on cells near walls, helping to quickly establish a structured path.
 By aligning bulb placements closely with wall constraints, it often solved puzzles more efficiently than other approaches when wall density was high.